Albury, New Zealand: Water supply

 The water supply for the village and those close to SH8 comes from the Downlands scheme.
 Most of the district is served by the Albury Rural Water Scheme that supplies water for both stock and homesteads.
 Prior to these schemes houses would pump water from the rivers, or get it from an open water race that was built for stock and human use.
 Remnants of the water race supplying Mt Nessing Station (A very large farm or ranch greater than 8000 acres (32 km²)) can be seen on the Mt Nessing Golf Club's course.
-Water for the Albury Scheme is taken from a tributary branch of the Opawa River.
-This scheme was built in the late 1960s/early 1970s and uses no pumps - the system is driven by gravity.
-It was served by one low dam until 2000-2002 when another branch of the river was dammed to increase the water flow to the headworks.
+Water for the Albury Scheme is taken from a tributary branch of the Little Opawa River.
+This scheme was built in the late 1960s/early 1970s and uses no pumps — the system is driven by gravity.
+It was served by one low dam until 2000–2002 when another branch of the river was dammed to increase the water flow to the headworks.
 This was necessary as water flow was becoming too low in the original branch.
 Filtering for the scheme is performed by a long, dual channel trough that contains various grade of gravel with the coarsest at the bottom (Sand Filter).
 Little maintenance is required apart from periodic flushing of the filter by flowing water backwards through it.